Try for free

 Beyond Meta.
 Campaign management is Meta only.
 If TikTok is 30–40% of your spend, you need a separate tool for operations there.
 Seeing TikTok data in a dashboard isn't the same as managing campaigns.

 The creative pipeline.
 Your design team puts 50 new assets in Google Drive.
 Somebody still downloads them, uploads to Madgicx Creative Studio, assigns to campaigns, launches.
 Every week.
-Madgicx support confirmed it directly: "files need to be in our system first, not pulled directly from Google Drive."
+As of April 2026, confirmed via Madgicx support chat: "files need to be in our system first, not pulled directly from Google Drive."

 AI Bidding control.
 Madgicx AI Bidding manages bids automatically, but doesn't give you control over bid strategy per ad set.
 If your team already has tested optimization approaches, the AI overrides them.
 Users report it applies the same bids regardless of ad set or performance history.